Biostatistics4SocialImpact/sc_simex/README.md

 Compared to the naive model (red), corrections from SC-SIMEX with quadratic (green) and cubic (blue) extrapolants cover the true coefficient values of all predictors within 95% confidence intervals.

+For questions and bug reports, please contact jungywon@umich.edu.